SoftwareHeritage/puppet-environment/README.md

-Our setup mirrors the git repositories of third-party Puppet modules on the Software Heritage git server --- this is to avoid reliance on 3rd party *hosting* services in ordet to be able to deploy.
+Our setup mirrors the git repositories of third-party Puppet modules on the Software Heritage git server --- this is to avoid reliance on 3rd party *hosting* services in order to be able to deploy.
 We add an upstream remote to the repositories through our mr configuration.

 Deployment